 Part 2.
 How to Fix Spotify Something Went Wrong PC/Mobile

-You can follow the 14 solutions below to fix the problem of the 'Spotify app something went wrong'.
+Now, in this part, you can follow the best 15 solutions below to fix the problem of the 'Spotify app something went wrong'.
+Or, you can quickly skip to the best way by using AudFree Spotify Music Converter in Solution 15 to solve the issue forever.

 Solution 1.
 Check Spotify Server